The Bay of Plenty west of Whakatāne is under a heavy rain warning until 1am Saturday morning.

 “Do not enter floodwaters, and avoid unnecessary travel.
 Be ready for communication and power outages.
 Be prepared to self-evacuate if you see rising water.”

-The Bay of Plenty, north of Te Kaha to Gisborne, north of Tokomaru Bay, is under a heavy rain watch from 3am Friday until 12pm Saturday.
+The Bay of Plenty, north of Te Kaha to Gisborne/Tairawhiti north of Ruatoria and west of State Highway 35 is under a heavy rain watch from 3am Friday until 12pm Saturday.

 There is a moderate chance of upgrading to a warning.